vitalif/vitastor/docs/config/network.en.md

 - Type: string

 RDMA device name to use for Vitastor OSD communications (for example, "rocep5s0f0").
-Please note that Vitastor RDMA requires Implicit On-Demand Paging (Implicit ODP) and Scatter/Gather (SG) support from the RDMA device to work.
-For example, Mellanox ConnectX-3 and older adapters don't have Implicit ODP, so they're unsupported by Vitastor.
+Now Vitastor supports all adapters, even ones without ODP support, like Mellanox ConnectX-3 and non-Mellanox cards.

+Versions up to Vitastor 1.2.0 required ODP which is only present in Mellanox ConnectX >= 4.
+See also [rdma_odp](#rdma_odp).

 Run `ibv_devinfo -v` as root to list available RDMA devices and their features.

 Remember that you also have to configure your network switches if you use RoCE/RoCEv2, otherwise you may experience unstable performance.
 Refer to